comsci-uwc-isak/unit-1-project-lyds-jane/README.md

 However, they do not know much about computers.
 They want to be able to create, delete, and edit basic information about each car.
 They also want to record trips and see a summary of their trips upon request.

-I have volunteered to create this system for them, and make it as
+I have volunteered to create this system for them, and make it as simple as possible while meeting their need of storing information efficiently and reliably.

 ### Proposed Solution
 The Minimal Car Rental app program on bash is very feasible, with minimal organizational issues.
 The project centers around **technical feasibility**, using only bash and the terminal, making that aspect simple and not concerning.
 This also means that the **economic factor** of the program is very feasible, because the user does not need to spend any money on extra software or training.
 The project is **legal**, since all it does is record information inputted by the user.
 The **operational feasibility** of the project is relatively simple; each car both has its own .txt file and contributes to an aggregate .txt file, and the script prompts the user for specific inputs.
 The **schedule** of the project depends on the experience of the coder, however, it couldn’t take more than a week to develop the programs to input various information into the files.
 Ultimately, this system is very realistic and could easily be developed.

+This solution also accurately meet's the uder's needs.
+The old system was on-paper, creating limitations of the security and organization of the data.
+This program fixes both problems.
+The user's information is all stored on the computer, and there is a program to backup the data internally or externally.

 ### Success Criteria
 These are outcomes that can be measured
-1. A car can be created, deleted, and edited
+* A car can be created, deleted, and edited
-2. A trip can be recorded for a given car
+* A trip can be recorded for a given car
-3. A summary (total distance travelled, average) of trips can be requested
+* A summary (total distance travelled, average) of trips can be requested
-4. A basic working backup system is available
+* A basic working backup system is available
-5. The user can easily (name notation, documentation) understand the commands
+* The user can easily (name notation, documentation) understand the commands
-6. Simple installation & uninstallation (no additional software, one-step process)
+* Simple installation & uninstallation (no additional software, one-step process)

 Design
 ---------